 - LOADED MASHED CAULIFLOWER

 - MINI BACON WRAPPED MEATLOAF

-Grab some Bob’s Red Mill Paleo Baking Flour and Tapioca Flour and make this Paleo pumpkin pie for all your holiday festivities this year!
+Grab some Bob’s Red Mill Paleo Baking Flour and Tapioca Flour and make this dairy free and gluten free pumpkin pie for all your holiday festivities this year!
 It will be a hit across the board, and you will love that it tastes like you spent way more time on it!
 Leave a comment below to let us know how it goes.
 Also, take a pic to share on Instagram.
 Tag us @realsimplegood so we can see, and give us a follow if you don’t already!
 We’d love to stay connected!